Look to the light, the light in the window,

 In 164 B.C.E., the Syrians who ruled Israel took away the Jews’ right to practice their religion.
 Led by Judah Maccabee the Jews rebelled and succeeded in reclaiming their sovereignty and they rededicated The Temple of Jerusalem.
 The history of the celebration of Hanukkah has had some interesting turns in more recent times.

 There’s a story of a young Polish soldier in then General George Washington’s army who held a solitary Hanukkah celebration on a cold night in Valley Forge, Pennsylvania.
 The soldier gently placed his family’s menorah in the snow and lighted the first of eight candles for the first night of Hanukkah.
 The man was perhaps a bit homesick and missing his family.
 He must have thought about how much they’d suffered over time from religious persecution.
 There were tears in his eyes when General Washington found him.
 Washington wondered what the young man was doing and why he was crying.
 The soldier told his general the story of Maccabee and the other Jews.
 It is said that Washington was heartened by the telling and moved on to battle and victory.
-The menorah is on now on display at the Smithsonian Museum.
+That menorah is now on display at the Smithsonian Museum.

 Yet another story surfaces in 1993 Billings, Montana where a family was lighting their menorah one night.
 As is custom, they placed the lighted menorah in the front window of their home where it was stoned by anti-Semites, as were the homes of other Jewish families that same evening.
 The town newspaper printed dozens of menorahs.
 Rev. Keith Torney, a minister of the First Congregational Church, United Church of Christ, distributed them to all the Christians and the paper menorahs were placed in windows all over Billings as a sign of solidarity and of respect for the freedom to practice religion as one’s conscience dictates.